nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 ## Dev checklist

 * [ ] **First draft**.
 Implement a working first pass at the feature.
+* [ ] **Scientific debugging immediately after first draft**.
+Ensure that all features within this pull request have been [scientifically debugged](https://cseweb.ucsd.edu/classes/wi10/cse15L/c/method.php).
+For experimental observations, you can slap a `UPROPERTY(VisibleAnywhere)` on all data fields, but you can also draw debug geometry for trickier logic.
 * [ ] **Final draft**.
 Perform a general review of `Files changed` and revise anything that needs to be cleaned up.
-* [ ] **Scientific debugging**.
-Ensure that all features within this pull request have been [scientifically debugged](https://cseweb.ucsd.edu/classes/wi10/cse15L/c/method.php).
-For experimental observations, you can slap a `UPROPERTY(VisibleAnywhere)` on all data fields, but you can also draw debug geometry for trickier logic.
 * [ ] **Playtest**.
 Playtest through game to ensure everything works.
 * [ ] **Merge and release**.
 Merge into `master`, cut a new build in Unreal, and upload a GitHub release.